 We replaced the 1990s dated colour palette, glass balustrades and blue painted plasterboard with Tasmanian oak battens rhythmically placed along the walls, ceilings and fixed joinery.
 An engineered baffle system was then laid between each batten, extending the inherent acoustic properties of this versatile hardwood.

-We chose natural materials where possible, and emphasised the work of local builders and craftspeople throughout the design, such as the intricate boardroom table made by Launceston furniture maker Simon Ancher.
+Natural materials where chosen wherever possible.
+We emphasised the work of local builders and craftspeople throughout the design, such as the intricate boardroom table made by Launceston furniture maker Simon Ancher.
 Warm, timber-clad entry spaces replaced the stark original entry to welcome visitors, while the new wall’s geometry follows the lines of the foyer, creating a consistent, curving timber skin.